Honors for Graduating Seniors

 – Successful completion of the Excellence in Research Program Enrollment and completion of Bio Sci H195, a 4-unit Honors seminar

 The UCI School of Biological Sciences offers scholarships for motivated, high achieving majors in the school each year.
 The following is a list of the Scholarships available through the Bio Sci Student Affairs office.

 *Instructions for the Carol Becker McGaugh Award will be available on this site soon.

 Awarded to Junior-level Biological Sciences major who has demonstrated outstanding achievement in both scholarship and service to the UCI community.
 Evidence of corporate internship or laboratory research experience.

 Awarded to a Junior-level student for outstanding research in the neurobiology of learning and memory.
 This particular scholarship (Carol Becker McGaugh) is not reviewed by the Honors Committee (like all the others on this page).
 This scholarship goes directly to a committee formed by the Center for Neurobiology of Learning & Memory.
 Instructions on how to apply can be found here.

 Neuroscience Specific Awards:

-Instructions and the 2019 application for the following three Junior level scholarships can be found here.
+Instructions and the 2020 application for the following three Junior level scholarships will be available on this site soon.

 The following three awards are specifically for Bio majors completing their 3rd year of study, who have participated in neuroscience research.
 These award applications go directly to a committee formed by the Center for Neurobiology of Learning & Memory and the Department of Neurobiology and Behavior.